marnovandermaas/praesidio-sdk/README.md

 You can boot linux on Spike by running `make sim`.
 This will build the Spike simulator and Linux.
 Finally, it will run Linux on Spike.
 The completed build tree will consume about 14 GiB of disk space.

 ## Using Linux

 To log in:
 - username: `root`
 - password: `root`

+And to shutdown the system use the `halt` command.

+## Future Features
+These are things that still need to be implemented:
+- The user API, Linux driver and management shim already have a way to request attestation, but we still need to implement the measurement of the shim and the enclave as well as signing these measurements.
+- Install a trap handler in the management shim.